 In closing, we asked Paul Milewski whether or not Techland would be present at E3 this year and, well, make of this what you will: “We’re not attending E3 this year as an exhibitor.
 We’re saving all of that for Gamescom 2016.
 We can’t reveal what we’re showing exactly but we’ll be announcing it shortly.”.

 Exciting stuff.
 We’re looking forward to seeing what’s going to happen.

 We want to thank all the wonderful guys and girls at Techland for allowing us a great insight into the workings of a AAA Studio.

-Stay tuned for next week when we’ll be giving away a poster signed by Techland to one lucky winner.
+Stay tuned for next week when we’ll be giving away a poster signed by Techland to one lucky reader.